Ian McShane (footballer)

-Ian McShane (born 20 December 1992) is a Scottish professional footballer who plays as a midfielder for Darvel in the Scottish Juniors, having previously played for Queen of the South, Ross County, St Mirren and Falkirk.
+Ian McShane (born 20 December 1992) is a Scottish professional footballer who plays as a midfielder for Gartcairn Juniors in the West of Scotland Football League, having previously played for Queen of the South, Ross County, St Mirren and Falkirk.
 McShane is the younger cousin of former Hamilton Academical player John McShane and is a minority shareholder in MacIntyre Sheds of Beauly.

 Career

 Queen of the South

 McShane is a product of the youth policy of Dumfries club Queen of the South.
 McShane figured in the 2010 pre-season set up for Queens before being formally announced on the club website on 25 July 2010 as having officially signed a senior player's contract along with fellow youth team players Dan Orsi, Steven Degnan and Gavin Reilly.
 McShane debuted for Queens in a 5–0 Scottish Challenge Cup victory versus East Fife on 4 September 2010.
 McShane's league debut was on 15 January 2011, as a 90th-minute substitute in the 3–0 away win versus Falkirk.